×

 Maria Schneider, born in the USA, is a Grammy-winning jazz and classical composer known for her Maria Schneider Orchestra and collaborations with David Bowie.
 Her trailblazing use of crowdfunding through ArtistShare began with "Concert in the Garden," the first Grammy-winning album sold exclusively online.
 Honored as an NEA Jazz Master and elected to the American Academy of Arts and Sciences, she champions musicians' rights and has testified before Congress on intellectual property.

-Kurt Elling, Grammy-winning jazz vocalist, known for dynamic range and soulful shows.
-Famed for his blend of jazz, R&B, and poetry, he collaborates with artists like Charlie Hunter and Branford Marsalis, and integrates various musical styles.
+Kurt Elling, a Grammy-winning jazz vocalist, blends jazz, R&B, and poetry.
+Known for energetic, spontaneous shows, he collaborates with artists like Charlie Hunter and Branford Marsalis, and infuses social justice themes into his music.

 Concert Info